aschombe/C-Script/README.md

   <!-- - [License](#license) -->

 ## Usage
 To run the project, you need to have Rust installed.
 You can install Rust by following the instructions on the [official website](https://www.rust-lang.org/tools/install).
-After installing Rust, you can run the project by running the following command in the project directory:
+After installing Rust, you can generate the interpreter by running the following in the project directory:
 ```bash
 cargo run
 ```

-This will generate an executable file in the `target/debug` directory.
-This is the interpreter.
-You can run the interpreter by running the following command:
+Run the interpreter by running the following command:
 ```bash
 ./rss <path-to-file>
 ```